Climate & Weather

 Climate and Weather

-In terms of climate, the minimum requirements for grape-growing include:
+In terms of climate, the minimum requirements include:

 - 1,300 hours of sunshine annually

-- an average temperature of at least 15°C (59°F) during blossoming and
+- an average temperature of at least 15°C (59°F) during flowering and

 - 18°C (64°F) during vegetation